slowernews/hamster-system/README.md

 ###How does it look?

 - screenshot of Hamster-GTD showing calendar tasks file on [Sublime](https://www.sublimetext.com/) text editor.<br>
-HINT: on Sublime press F9 (on windows/linux) or F5 (on Mac) to sort dates.
+HINT: on Sublime press F9 (or F5 on Mac) to sort dates.

 ![hamster-workflow-screenshot](https://github.com/galfarragem/hamster-gtd/blob/master/examples/hamster-workflow_screenshot%20example.PNG)